NYC 2019 Weekend Artists Guide

 After you complete the submission form, you will receive an automated confirmation email.
 A FIGMENT Curator will be assigned to your project, and will contact you within a few days to introduce him or herself, and let you know if we have any questions for you.
 If you need to make travel plans by a certain date in order to get to FIGMENT, please bring this to the attention of your curator.

 We will begin accepting submissions on a rolling basis once the submissions process opens.
 The time to review and accept projects varies greatly by project.
-There are often many issues we need to work out with Governors Island and a response is not always immediate.
+With a new venue there may be issues we need to work out with Roosevelt Island and a response may not always be immediate.
 All artists will be notified by the Project Approval Deadline listed in the Weekend Event Process Timeline.

 COMMUNICATION WITH YOU CURATOR